Locations:

 How is perimenopause diagnosed?

-FSH (follicle stimulating hormone) is a hormone produced by the pituitary gland — the gland located at the base of your brain.
-It stimulates the ovaries to release an egg during ovulation.
-Testing your FSH level can help confirm menopause has started.
-A consistently high level of FSH can indicate menopause.
-However, FSH tests can be misleading because during perimenopause your hormones rise and fall erratically.
-Certain medications, like birth control pills or hormone therapy, interfere with hormone levels and will affect the results of any hormone tests.
-Overactive thyroid and high prolactin can also alter those results.
+A consistently high level of FSH can indicate you’re getting near menopause.
+But FSH tests can be misleading because during perimenopause, your hormones rise and fall erratically.
+Certain medications and health conditions interfere with hormone levels and will affect the results of any hormone tests.

 Management and Treatment